japila-books/spark-sql-internals/docs/configuration-properties.md

 Use [SQLConf.broadcastTimeout](SQLConf.md#broadcastTimeout) method to access the current value.

+## <span id="spark.sql.bucketing.coalesceBucketsInJoin.enabled"> spark.sql.bucketing.coalesceBucketsInJoin.enabled

+When enabled (`true`), if two bucketed tables with the different number of buckets are joined, the side with a bigger number of buckets will be coalesced to have the same number of buckets as the other side.
+Bigger number of buckets is divisible by the smaller number of buckets.
+Bucket coalescing is applied to sort-merge joins and shuffled hash join.

+!!! note
+    Coalescing bucketed table can avoid unnecessary shuffling in join, but it also reduces parallelism and could possibly cause OOM for shuffled hash join.

+Default: `false`

+Use [SQLConf.coalesceBucketsInJoinEnabled](SQLConf.md#coalesceBucketsInJoinEnabled) method to access the current value.

 ## <span id="spark.sql.caseSensitive"> spark.sql.caseSensitive

 **(internal)** Controls whether the query analyzer should be case sensitive (`true`) or not (`false`).